 Security is one of the core activities entrusted to the GSA by the European Commission pursuant to Article 14 of Regulation (EU) No 1285/2013 of the European Parliament and of the Council.

 In particular, the Agency is responsible for the security accreditation of the European GNSS systems.
 Within this role, the GSA is charged with verifying the compliance within the applicable security rules and regulations established by the Council and the European Commission.
 General principles for security accreditation, responsibilities and typical tasks are laid down in Regulation (EU) No 912/2010 under Chapter III, as amended by Regulation (EU) No 512/2014.

 The Security Accreditation Board

 An independent Security Accreditation Board (SAB) has been established within the GSA as one of the three official bodies of the Agency, together with the Administration Board and the Executive Director.

-The SAB is the sole Security Accreditation Authority of the European GNSS systems and acts independently of the authorities in charge of the programmes, notably the European Commission, the European Space Agency (ESA) and the rest of the European GNSS Agency (GSA).
+The SAB is the sole Security Accreditation Authority of the European GNSS systems and acts independently of the authorities in charge of the programmes, notably the European Commission, the European Space Agency (ESA) and the rest of the GSA.

-The SAB initiates and monitors the implementation of security requirements to verify a high, robust and uniform level of security for the EU GNSS systems.
-In order to carry out its activities quickly and effectively, the SAB has set up two appropriate subordinate bodies acting on its instructions:
+SAB initiates and monitors the implementation of security requirements to verify a high, robust and uniform level of security for EU GNSS systems.
+To carry out its activities efficiently and effectively, the SAB has set up two appropriate subordinate bodies acting on its instructions:

-• the approval of the security accreditation strategy,
+- Approval of the security accreditation strategy

 SAB decisions are addressed to the European Commission.